ABA in our community

 Hanna has been in the field of Applied Behavior Analysis for 7 years.
 She has worked with clients with ASD in various settings including in home, in the community and in centre.
 She has worked as an Instructor Therapist/Behaviour Clinician, Lead Therapist and Supervising Therapist throughout this time.
 Hanna has completed a Post Graduate Degree in Autism and Behavioral Science through George Brown College.
 She is also a recent graduate of the Masters of Applied Disability Studies program at Brock University.
 She began her journey working with individuals with various disabilities through her time completing her Bachelor of Kinesiology, with a focus on adapted physical education at St. Francis Xavier University.
 She is excited to be back on the east coast and get the opportunity to contribute to the Nova Scotia community.
 Hanna is passionate about meeting clients where they are at and ensuring they are successful in meeting socially significant goals.
 Additionally, she enjoys working collaboratively with other professionals to provide well rounded care that is consistent across specialists and service types.
 Hanna is the cofounder of ‘The Hullabaloo’, which is an organization with the goal of improving access, creating affordable tools and bettering the quality of life for their valued customers!
 Please reach out to Hanna at email@example.com, to see how she can support your family through the use of ABA!

-Taylor Pirrie began working in the field of ABA in 2013, following the completion of her B.A.
+Taylor Pirrie began working in the field of ABA in 2013 following the completion of her B.A.
 Honours degree with a double Major in Psychology from the University of Manitoba.
 She has worked in a variety of roles for the St. Amant Autism Programs in Winnipeg, MB providing support for children with autism between the ages of 3-21.
 Taylor began providing direct support tutoring children with autism, and then moved into a case management role providing staff and parent training in discrete trials teaching and behavioural interventions.
 She completed her Masters of Science in Applied Behaviour Analysis in 2018 from St. Cloud State University, and worked as an Autism Consultant writing treatment programs for skill acquisition and challenging behaviour interventions, and supported educational assistants and resource teachers in the school setting.
-Taylor recently obtained her Board Certified Behaviour Analyst certification and currently works as a Clinical Interventionist for the Early Intensive Behavioural Intervention program through the IWK Health Centre in Halifax, NS.
-Taylor is currently accepting 1-2 private clients and can be reached at email@example.com.
+Taylor completed her Board Certified Behaviour Analyst certification and moved to Nova Scotia where she continued her work in the field as a Clinical Interventionist for the Early Intensive Behavioural Intervention program through the IWK Health Centre.
+Taylor is now supporting the Conseil Scolaire Acadien Provincial as a Behavioural and Mental Health Support Counsellor.

 Joella Sasha Noronha has been a Registered Behaviour Technician since 2017.
 She has earned a Bachelor of Arts in Psychology, Sociology and English Literature from Christ University, Bangalore and then worked in Dubai, UAE for three years.
 She worked first as a learning aide in schools and supported neurodiverse children on the autism spectrum and neurotypical students.
 Joella also worked as a Behaviour Therapist at a centre in Dubai, UAE, as well as Lead Instructor for the group programs at the centre.